 Get the latest on our concerts in Hindhead.
-Critically acclaimed classical series for babies, toddlers and you across the South East.
+Critically acclaimed classical concert series for babies, toddlers and you across the UK.

 Surrey & Thames Valley - Hindhead

 Featuring Martin Lawrence, horn & Miaomiao Yu, pianoThe horn on the bus goes beep beep beep, but how does the French horn, or natural horn, or indeed, the garden hosepipe sound?
 Join us to explore music for this most heroic of instruments!

 Doors open at 10.00am.
 Concert lasts for about an hour.